 Benjamin Franklin once said that nothing was certain except for death and taxes.
 And while the politicians in Washington bicker and feud, it seems more taxes are certain starting Jan.
-1.
+1. The payroll tax cut fell victim to the process.

 After a rare compromise had been reached in the Senate, all eyes turned on the House of Representatives to pass a two-month extension of the payroll tax break on Tuesday.
 But it was voted down instead, giving workers a likely tax hike for a New Year’s gift.